Stocks end a wobbly day lower, edging below recent records - NewsBreak

 “That’s one part of the story and that could be holding back” the stock market, said David Kelly, chief global strategist at JPMorgan Funds.
 “We don’t really have a handle on how bad the delta variant might get.”

 Investors have been taking in a steady stream of encouraging economic reports.
-The latest from the Labor Department shows that U.S. employers posted a record 10.1 million job openings in June.
-That follows Friday's report that the economy generated 943,000 jobs last month and the unemployment rate fell to 5.4% from 5.9% in June.
+The latest from the Labor Department shows that U.S. employers posted .
+That follows Friday’s report that the economy generated 943,000 jobs last month and the unemployment rate fell to 5.4% from 5.9% in June.

 The solid jobs figures also raise some concerns about wage inflation and the pace of economic growth.